arielsalminen/Remote-Preview/README.md

 2. Open remoteLoader from any browser/test device.
 You might want to bookmark this to your device's home screen for fast & easy access in the future.
 3. Next, open the file called `url` from the server which is running RemoteLoader, enter new URL, and Hit Cmd+S.
 4. All test devices should now start automatically loading the new URL.
+5. Repeat step 3 to load new url.

 ## Browser support